ThomasBury/arfs/README.md

 This package implements 3 different methods (Leshy is an evolution of Boruta, BoostAGroota is an evolution of BoostARoota and GrootCV is a new one).
 They are sklearn compatible.
 See hereunder for details about those methods.
 You can use any sklearn compatible estimator with Leshy and BoostAGroota but I recommend lightGBM.
 It's fast, accurate and has SHAP values builtin.
 It also provides a module for performing preprocessing and perform basic feature selection (autobinning, remove columns with too many missing values, zero variance, high-cardinality, highly correlated, etc.).
 Examples and detailled methods hereunder.

 Moreover, as an alternative to the all relevant problem, the ARFS package provides a MRmr feature selection which, theoretically, returns a subset of the predictors selected by an arfs method.
+ARFS also provides a `LASSO` feature selection which works especially well for (G)LMs and GAMs.
+You can combine Lasso with the `TreeDiscretizer` for intrucing non-linearities into linear models and perform feature selection.

+Please note that one limitation of the lasso is that it treats the levels of a categorical predictor individually.
+However, this issue can be addressed by utilizing the `TreeDiscretizer`, which automatically bins numerical variables and groups the levels of categorical variables.

 ## Installation